 Anesthesiologists take part in any surgery or medical procedure that is done under anesthetics.
-They perform an evaluation before the anesthetics, handle the anesthesia procedure, and are in the recovery room or the intensive care unit after the procedure.
+They perform an evaluation before the anesthetics, handle the anesthesia itself, and are present in the recovery room or the intensive care unit after the procedure.

 Pediatric anesthesiology unit